centreon/centreon-documentation/versioned_docs/version-22.04/upgrade/centreon-ha/upgrade-from-20-10.md

 ### Reset the permissions for centreon_central_sync resource

-The RPM upgrade puts the permissions back in place.
+The RPM upgrade puts the permissions back in place on the **Central servers**.
 Change it using these commands:

 ```bash
 chmod 775 /var/log/centreon-engine/